Extreme Couponing: When Saving Money Goes Too Far

 Bottom Line: What is the real cost?

 Does it really matter what these people do with coupons?
-I guess not, but I think it is a good reminder to us all.
-I honestly believe it is fun to save money and live frugally, and these couponers do to.
-I think the difference is that some of these extreme couponers are saving at the expense of their relationships and the savings of others.
-If they clear the shelves of all the good deals, there is nothing left for the rest of us who want to save too.
+Maybe not, but I think it is a good reminder to us all.
+I honestly believe it is fun to save money and live frugally, and these couponers do too.
+However, the difference is that some of these extreme couponers are saving at the expense of their relationships and the savings of others.

 When I die, I want there to be nothing left to give…. because I gave it all away when I lived.